zmproni/obsidian-docs/general-knowledge/academic/machine-learning/hypothesis-testing/type-1-error.md

 # Type 1 Error
-Refers to the statistical name given to False Positives.
+Refers to the statistical name given to **False Positives**.
 Occurs when a test incorrectly rejects a true null hypothesis.
 In other words, it's when a test declares that an effect exists when in fact it does not.
 The probability of making a Type 1 error is represented by the significance level (α), which is usually set at 0.05.